Home >Magazine >Why Many Women Are Done Traveling with Their Husbands

 “Who could sleep through the thrill of making exact change?”
 Image: Cristofer Jeschke/Unsplash

 Thankfully, the pre-vacation event (and, more importantly, the parking) was a rousing success.
 Still, an alarm at 5:00 a.m. for a 6:00 a.m. trip departure was at the top of my Rude Awakenings list.
 I am a slow riser with a very low threshold for early-morning chitchat.
-I used my favorite coffee mug emblazoned with It’s Too Early for You to Say Things, but it was no match for my chatty half who was wide awake, oblivious, and pumped.
+I used my favorite coffee mug emblazoned with It’s Too Early for You to Say Things, but it was no match for my chatty other half who was wide awake, oblivious, and pumped.

 Once we switched onto the interstate that would take us into Buffalo, there was a renewed call for vigilance because this several-hour stretch was a toll road.
 Who could sleep through the thrill of making exact change?